nathanvda/on_the_spot/README.markdown

 The `load_and_authorize_resource` will try to find the object, based on the id in the parameters, but `on_the_spot` uses a different encoding to store the object, field and id in one attribute.
 So if you exclude that, there will not be a problem.

+## Using together with an authorization system (e.g. Cancan)

+If you want to test access-rights, you can do so by specifying a method which will be called

+In your controller write:

+    can_edit_on_the_spot :check_access

+    def check_access(object, field)
+      # verify that the current user has access to edit/see the field of given object
+    end

 ## Example project